NullVoxPopuli/ember-statecharts-actors/README.md

 This app demonstrate how we can use [ember-statechart-component](https://github.com/NullVoxPopuli/ember-statechart-component) and XState's [actor](https://xstate.js.org/docs/guides/actors.html#actors) feature together.

+To begin exploring code, start at [main-page.gjs](https://github.com/NullVoxPopuli/ember-statecharts-actors/blob/main/app/components/main-page.gjs).
+This is the only thing rendered from the `application.hbs` template.

 The demo-use case:

 - Show a blog posts overview page